appbaseio/reactivesearch/content/docs/reactivesearch/vue/advanced/ReactiveComponent.md

 </reactive-component>
 ```

-The above snippet runs the `defaultQuery` passed to the ReactiveComponent when the component gets mounted and consequently pass the query results to the `ColorPickerWraper` component (i.e. child component of ReactiveComponent) as the following two props: `hits` and `aggregations`.
+The above snippet runs the `defaultQuery` passed to the ReactiveComponent when the component gets mounted and consequently pass the query results to the `ColorPickerWraper` component (i.e. child component of ReactiveComponent) as the following props: `hits`, `aggregationData` and `aggregations`.

 ```javascript
 <template>